-- F. Public Rights-of-Way.
+- 7. Illumination in signs shall not impair the vision of motor vehicle drivers. - 8.
+Signs shall not exceed 0.2 footcandles at the property line. - C. Public Rights-of-Way.
 Signs are prohibited within any public right-of-way except where the responsible entity provides, in writing, that such encroachment is permitted pursuant to its regular procedures for reviewing and approving encroachments within public rights-of-way.
 No signs, other than the exempted signs below, may be placed in the rights-of-way: - 1.
 Regulatory signage erected by the City of Greer; - 2.
 Traffic control signs; - 3.
 Signage erected by SCDOT; and - 4.
 At work signs or emergency signage erected by a governmental agency, utility, or contractor performing permitted work.

 Applicants shall provide the City with evidence of such encroachment agreement or license prior to issuance of any permit.
-Signs erected in violation of this section are subject to removal by the governmental authority having control of such right-of-way
+Signs erected in violation of this section are subject to removal by the governmental authority having control of such right-of-way without notice.

-- G. Drive-Through Signs.
+- D. Drive-Through Signs.
 For each parcel with a lawful, permitted use that utilizes a drive-through lane, a maximum two (2) drive-through menu signs shall be allowed for each drive-through lane and shown on the signage plan. - 1.
 Each allowed drive-through sign may be either a freestanding monument sign or an attached sign and shall not exceed forty-two (42) square feet in sign area. - 2.
-Drive-through signs shall be in addition to the freestanding and attached signage otherwise allowed pursuant to the other provisions of this section. - H. Changeable Copy/Electronic Message Board Signs.
-Changeable copy and/or electronic message board signs are permitted only on monument signs, wall signs, and drive-through signs.
-Changeable copy shall comply with the following standards: - 1.
-Up to fifty (50) percent of the permitted sign area of the monument and wall signs may be used for changeable copy.
-The sign area dedicated for changeable copy shall not exceed thirty-two (32) square feet and shall not contain more than four (4) lines of copy. - 2.
+Drive-through signs shall be in addition to the freestanding and attached signage otherwise allowed pursuant to the other provisions of this section. - E. Changeable Copy/Electronic Message Board Signs.
+Changeable copy and/or electronic message board signs are permitted in RC and CC zoning districts, and drive-through signs.
+Changeable copy shall comply with the following standards: - Up to fifty (50) percent of the permitted sign area may be used for changeable copy.
+The sign area dedicated for changeable copy shall not exceed thirty-two (32) square feet. - 2.
 Video, animated, scrolling or moving changeable electronic variable messages are not permitted.
-This provision shall not restrict the copy from changing from one message to another. - 3.
-Period of time between each copy or message shall be a minimum ten (10) seconds.
+This provision shall not restrict the copy from changing from one message to another.

+3. Period of time between each copy or message shall be a minimum ten (10) seconds.